sashgems/HW2_Practice_With_Locators/README.md

 # Git_Practice_QA_Automation
 Showing our understanding of Git as a Version Control System and Github Commands and Processes.

+Commits and Git Commands